Nithya09122002/TheHouseOfBiriyani-web-project/README.md

 - Include a rating system for dishes to enhance user interaction.
 - Connect the backend to a database for order management and user data storage.

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to improve the project, feel free to fork the repository and submit a pull request.
-You can also report issues or suggest features on the [issues page](https://github.com/yourusername/House-of-Biryani/issues).

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.